 - Gastroesophageal reflux: regurgitation of stomach contents into the esophagus (can also occur in healthy individuals, e.g., after consuming greasy foods or wine)

 - A condition in which reflux causes troublesome symptoms (typically including heartburn or regurgitation) and/or esophageal injury/complications

 - The most common endoscopic finding associated with esophageal mucosal injury is reflux esophagitis.

 - NERD (non-erosive reflux disease): characteristic symptoms of gastroesophageal reflux disease in the absence of esophageal injury, such as reflux esophagitis, on endoscopy (50–70% of GERD patients)

 - ERD (erosive reflux disease): gastroesophageal reflux with evidence of esophageal injury, such as reflux esophagitis, on endoscopy (30–50% of GERD patients)

 GERD develops when reflux-promoting factors, such as corrosiveness of the gastric juice, overcome protective mechanisms, such as the gastroesophageal junction and esophageal acid clearance.

-Gastroesophageal junction dysfunction can occur due to the following factors:
+Gastroesophageal junction dysfunction can occur because of the following factors:

 - Increased frequency of transient lower esophageal sphincter relaxations (TLESRs)